 Those with fibromyalgia will complain of oversensitivity to certain odors, bright lights, loud noises, cold air, certain foods, or medications.
 For example, they may be intolerant to another’s perfume or find themselves only comfortable in a warm, dark, and quiet place.

 This oversensitivity can significantly affect one's ability to participate in many areas of normal daily activities.

-Unfortunately, urinary urge incontinence medications often make constipation symptoms worse, so these medications aren't usually recommended for people with Fibromyalgia with irritable bowel syndrome symptoms.
+Unfortunately, urinary urge incontinence medications often worsen constipation, so these medications aren't usually recommended for people with fibromyalgia with irritable bowel syndrome symptoms.

 PAINFUL MENSTRUAL CRAMPS

-Women with Fibromyalgia who are also within childbearing age often complain of severe menstrual cramps, abdominal and lower back pain.
+Women with fibromyalgia who are also within childbearing age often complain of severe menstrual cramps and abdominal and lower back pain.